pingax/gem/README.md

 $ python3 -m gem --config ~/.config/gem --local ~/.local/gem
 ```

+Note: GEM not create the specified folders by default.
+This behavior is
+available with the --create-folders argument.

 ## Installation

 An installation script is available to help you to install GEM.
 You just need to